Open-world Story Generation with Structured Knowledge Enhancement: A Comprehensive Survey: Integrating Structured Knowledge Into Story Generation: A Taxonomy

-For this integration strategy, the first step is to transform structured knowledge data like knowledge triples into natural language texts.
-This transformation can be realized through simple concatenating elements in a triple \cite{martin2017improvisational,ammanabrolu2019guided,Coep} or pre-defined conversion templates \cite{Common-Posttrain,MEGATRON}.
-The templates map each stiff relation text into a vivid natural description, which we will discuss in Sec.~\ref{sec_operation}.
+For this integration strategy, the first step is to transform structured knowledge data like knowledge triples into natural language text.
+This transformation can be realized through simple concatenation of elements in a triple \cite{martin2017improvisational,ammanabrolu2019guided,Coep} or pre-defined conversion templates \cite{Common-Posttrain,MEGATRON}.
+The templates map each hard relation text into a vivid natural description, which we will discuss in Sec.~\ref{sec_operation}.
 Each transformed natural language text is then divided into an input context and a predicted target.
 The input context consists of the subject entity and the related elements of the knowledge triple, and the predicted target contains the object entity.
-The input context is fed into a generative model to predict the target sequence, either by directly finetuning on PLMs, or training a knowledge generative model from scratch.
-We refer to the first implementation as \textit{finetuning PLMs}, and the second implementation as \textit{building knowledge reasoner}.
+The input context is fed into a generative model to predict the target sequence, either by directly finetuning on PLMs, prompting, or training a knowledge generative model from scratch.
+We refer to the first implementations as \textit{finetuning PLMs}, and the later implementation as \textit{building knowledge reasoner}.
 Fig.~\ref{fig:knowledge_as_text} presents the common procedure of each.
-And the following parts \ref{sec:finetuning_plms} and \ref{sec:building_reasoner} introduce their respective works and details.
+Sections \ref{sec:finetuning_plms} and \ref{sec:building_reasoner} introduce their respective works and details.